microsoft/BotFramework-Composer/docs/concept-dialog-draft.md

 ![actions](./media/dialog/actions.png)

 As the bot takes actions and sends messages, the **language generator** is called into play.
 It generates messages from variables and templates and sends them back to the user.
 Language generators can be used to create reusable components, variable messages, and dynamic messages that are grammatically correct.
-The following [diagram](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/adaptive-dialog/docs/Assets/adaptive-dialog-anatomy.png) shows the anatomy of a dialog in Bot Composer.
+The following [diagram](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/adaptive-dialog/docs/Assets/adaptive-dialog-anatomy.png) shows the anatomy of a dialog in Composer.

 ![adaptive-dialog-anatomy](./media/dialog/adaptive-dialog-anatomy.png)